Crown Buildings, Cathays Park: Cathays Park 1

+Cathays Park 2

 Cathays Park 2 (a.k.a.
-CP2 or new Crown Building) is a five-storey office building with 34305 m2 of floorspace, including an underground car park and a central atrium housing a cafe for the office staff.
-The Encyclopaedia of Wales describes CP2, completed in 1979, as conveying an impression of "bureaucracy under siege".
+CP2 or new Crown Building or Crown Buildings Phase II) is a five-storey office building with 34305 m2 of floorspace, including an underground car park and a central atrium housing a cafe for the office staff.
+The architect was Alex Gordon & Partners.
+It was built on the site of the former Crown Gardens.
+The Encyclopaedia of Wales describes CP2, which was built from 1972 and completed in 1979, as conveying an impression of "bureaucracy under siege".
 The historian John Davies, however, regarded the complex as being "splendid".

+The sky bridge

 The sky bridge between Cathays Park 1 and 2 'the link' has been the subject of some discussion amongst staff based in the building.
 People have reported an eerie feeling, a general sense of something "unworldly" with people catching fleeting glimpses out of the corner of their eye which had led to rumours of the area being haunted.